Trial Master File (eTMF)

 Deactivating a file or folder will remove it from the default view of all users who have view access, but will not remove their access (i.e Those users can still see the files when using their own filters).
 Based on the situation, it’s worth considering if user access needs to be removed before deactivating the file.

-To view inactive files, simply toggle the filter at the top of the TMF.
+To view inactive files, simply toggle the filter at the top of the TMF table.
 All users have access to this filter.

 Deleting Folders or Files